Marijuana can be a powerful substance, especially if you don’t use it appropriately. Here are some guidelines to using it safely.

 Store it Safely

 Store all marijuana products in a locked area, out of sight and out of reach of children.
 Keep marijuana in the child-resistant packaging from the retailer.
 Remember, how you store marijuana should change as your children get older.
 What works to protect a toddler from accidental ingestion may not work to protect a curious teenager who might actually be looking for it.
-For the best security, always keep marijuana of any form locked up, out of sight and out of reach.

 Don't Let Accidents Happen